The Consumer Research Unit (CRU) provides an independent voice on consumer issues.

 Roundtable Forum: Health Wealth and Hearth: Perspectives on an Ageing Australia

-On 13-14 February 2013 the Consumer Research Unit, hosted a multidisciplinary round table titled Health, Wealth and Hearth: Perspectives on an Ageing Australia.
+The Consumer Research Unit, hosted a multidisciplinary round table titled Health, Wealth and Hearth: Perspectives on an Ageing Australia.
 The round table was supported by the Institute of Advanced Studies, UWA.
 The round table brought together experts and practitioners with a specialization in seniors medical, financial and housing issues and concerns.

 Guest presenters included Professor Norah Keating, (University of Alberta) and Professor Lorna Fox-O'Mahoney (Durham University).
 Associated with the roundtable were a public lecture by Professor Norah Keating titled: Friendly for Whom?
 Rethinking aged friendly communities.
 (LINK) The lecture was extremely well attended with attendees filling the Webb Lecture Theatre.
 Professor Lorna Fox O’Mahony presented a Masterclass: Ageing, Inequalities, and (Financial)Vulnerabilities (LINK) that was attended by post graduate students from a variety of disciplines.
 Again this event was very well attended with the maximum of 25 places taken up a week before the Masterclass.